 Director Paul Savage says, ‘Pierre et Gilles photographs give new meaning to the words decorative art, with their high-camp send-up homage to the cheap images of the twentieth-century popular culture.
 They are sure to delight and intrigue.’
 And they do.
 In a month, 43,000 people flock to see works from the Saints series alongside new photos, like Sur la Plage Abandonee (Rupert Everett drowned, in glittery chains) and Le Jeune Marquis (Salvatore Caputo as a young whip-bearing de Sade).

 One photo—Glory Hole—is exhibited in a viewing booth with a warning sign.
-It portrays an ardent leatherman holding an erect penis, with ejaculate on his face, looking to the heavens.
+It portrays an ardent figure, dressed in leather, and holding an erect penis with ejaculate on his face.
+He looks up to the heavens.
 Savage tells media, ‘It has been separated out, leaving visitors to make a choice.’
 The Gallery faces flak, not for showing the work but for its coy censorship.
 Visitors-book comments become the subject of media attention.
 One says, ‘Isn't it a little creepy to put a picture in a solitary booth?
 It screams of Ulysses in 1968.'

 In the Listener, Philip Matthews says, 'Catholic in style, tongue-in-cheek in tone, the photos are painted to exaggerate the artifice and soften the features: skin here has the smooth seamlessness of a mannequin, faces have a deathly calm and all bodies are perfect.
 Immaculate conceptions, indeed.’
 However, Evening Post critic James Mack, himself gay, writes, 'I found myself reacting strongly against this show.
 I stopped and asked myself it I was losing my sense of humour or titillation for the erotic/exotic.
 A giggle is OK but gays need to be portrayed in the world, not just as flittering glitterati dressed or undressed and inhabiting an unreal papier-mache film-studio world.’
 He concludes, ‘I for one don’t want the world to think this is the only way I live.’